 In making this determination, the law considers whether a parent:

-Section 154.123 of the Texas Family Law Code lists 17 additional factors that the court may consider when determining if the guidelines are appropriate.
+Section 154.123 of the Texas Family Law Code lists 17 additional factors that a court may consider when determining if the guidelines are appropriate.

 The basic formula starts with the payor’s Monthly Gross Income.[1]
 From that, OASDI,[2] Medicare,[3] and estimated Federal Income Tax withholding are deducted.